Competitive prices for top quality

 Sunlight: Grows best in full sun to partial shade.
 Ensure the plants receive sufficient light for optimal growth and flowering.

-Sow freesia seeds preferably in spring (March-April) indoors or in a heated greenhouse.
+Preferably sow freesia seeds indoors or in a heated greenhouse in the spring (March-April).
 This gives them an early start.

-Sow the seeds shallowly in an airy seed mix, press them down lightly, and cover them thinly with vermiculite or sand.
+Sow the seeds superficially in a loose seed mix, press them down lightly, and cover them thinly with vermiculite or sand.
 Keep the soil slightly moist.

 Depending on the conditions, the seeds will germinate within 2 to 4 weeks.

-Soak the seeds in lukewarm water for 24 hours to speed up germination.
+Soak the seeds in lukewarm water for 24 hours to accelerate germination.

 Freesia likes plenty of light and sun, but cannot tolerate bright midday sun in extreme heat.